alexandercoabad/AgilA8_spi/README.md

 documented, intended modification on the board as sold, not a custom PCB respin.

+Whichever way you open the trace, treat this peripheral as inert until it's open, and remember there's no RTL-level protection either way - see the safety note in "How it works" above before writing `SPI_DATA`.
-Until that cut is made, treat this peripheral as inert.
-If you don't want to modify the board (or just want the simplest path for something like an e-paper display, which is slow enough that bit-banging is a non-issue), drive the external device over the GPIO pins in software instead - `uo_out[6:0]` and `ui_in[7:0]` are on a separate header from the QSPI Pmod's `uio` bus entirely, so they aren't affected by any of the above either way.
+If you don't want to touch the board at all, drive the external device over the GPIO pins in software instead - `uo_out[6:0]` and `ui_in[7:0]` are on a separate header from the QSPI Pmod's `uio` bus entirely, so they aren't affected by any of the above.

 | Register | Address     | Description                                                        |
 | -------- | ----------- | -------------------------------------------------------------------- |
 | SPI_DATA | 0xF3 (R/W)  | Write: shifts the byte out (CS auto-asserted for the transfer, **blocking** until the 8-bit transfer physically completes).
 Read: returns the byte simultaneously shifted in from MISO during the most recent transfer, without starting a new one - to read a byte from a slave, write a dummy `0x00` and then read DATA back (standard full-duplex SPI) |
 | SPI_CTRL | 0xF4 (R/W)  | Bits[1:0] = SCK clock divider: `00` = fastest (~sys_clk/2, matches flash/PSRAM speed), `01` = ~sys_clk/8, `10` = ~sys_clk/32, `11` = ~sys_clk/128 (**reset default** - start slow, let software speed up once the attached device's timing is known to tolerate it) |

+Mode 0 (CPOL=0, CPHA=0), MSB-first, full-duplex.

 Each `SPI_DATA` write is deliberately blocking rather than
 fire-and-forget: the core has no instruction cache, so the very next